UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

 To counteract this you should use a specific version of your deployment scripts.
 In fact, you should  `git checkout` the tag or sha as part of your deployment step.

-This is how the new pipeline would look like:
+This is how the new pipeline would look:

 ```yaml
 predeploy_generic: